Wednesday, September 14, 2011

 There are so many wonderful things around us that we fail to notice.
 It is these things that bring little joys of life.
 I feel that if we can keep them with us always we'll never feel troubled by troubles.

 I came across these wonderful lines recently.
 I don't know who the author is, but for me the source was Mrugen.
-Thanks man.

 Live your Joy